prooph/event-store/README.md

 ##Goal of the library
 ProophEventStore is the favorite persistence layer for most of our projects.
 We love the idea behind [Event Sourcing](http://martinfowler.com/eaaDev/EventSourcing.html) not only within a DDD application but also in medium-sized projects.
 We've decided to develop a PHP EventStore implementation on basis of Zend Framework 2 components.
-Not only because it is our framework of choice, but also because we need a library that we can use flexible, without the need to reinvent the wheel for components like an Inversion Of Control Container, DBAL or event-driven logic.
+We need a flexible system but we did not want to reinvent the wheel for components like an inversion of control Container, DBAL or event-driven logic.
+The result is a very flexible event store library that can handle custom domain events and work together with a storage adapter and an event dispatcher of your choice.

 ##Features
 - Event-driven library [in progress]